- Unified Communications Features

 Additional SIP Trunking Resources

-Gain all the benefits of a cloud PBX solution, without replacing your existing system with SIP Trunking from net2phone.
+Gain all the benefits of a cloud PBX solution, without replacing your existing system with SIP Trunk solution from net2phone.

-A SIP trunk is a virtual telephone line connecting your business telecoms system to the public phone network.
-Rather than using an ISDN connection, SIP trunking is established via a data network.
-SIP trunks may be used as a complete alternative to ISDN, or the two systems may be combined to give a hybrid solution exploiting the benefits of both.
+SIP trunking refers to a virtual telephone line which connects a business telecoms system to the public phone network.
+Compared to an ISDN connection, SIP trunk is established via a data network.
+SIP trunk is often used independently, as an alternative to ISDN, although it’s not unusual for the two systems to be combined to offer a hybrid solution.

-SIP, or Session Initiation Protocol is a method of data transmission used to set up connections between different devices including computers, desktop phones, mobile phones, video conferencing units, and file servers.
-It governs the establishment, termination, and time during phone calls as unique sessions.
+SIP stands for Session Initiation Protocol and is a method of data transmission used to set up connections between different devices including computers, desktop phones, mobile phones, video conferencing units, and file servers.

 When should businesses switch to SIP?